vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 ... pp. 585-591

 Mitākșarā (on Yāj.
 11. 135 and III.
-24) mentions views of Dhāreśvara - Dharesvara is to be identified with king Bhojadeva of Dhārā - works on pumerous branches of knowledge attributed to Bhoja of Dhārā such as on Poetics, Rājamṭgāöka (on astrono my), a com. on Yogasūtras - Suddhikaumndi of Govindananda mentions Rājamārtanda of Bhoja on sraddha - Mitākṣarā and Dhāreśvara disagree on several points, e. g. on the question whether ownership was known from sāstra alone, on the meaning of .duhitarah'in Yaj. - on other points the two agree - Bhūpāla paddhati or simply Bhūpāla or rāja refers to a work of Bhojadeva - Bhujabalabhima of Bhojarāja quoted in Tithitattva and Ahnika tattva of Raghunandana as distinct from the Rājamārtanda - two works of Bhoja on Sanskrit poetics - inscriptional references to Bhoja - pedigree given in the Ujjain plate - Bhoja reigned from 1005-1054 A.D. - Dharmapradipa of Bhoja is the work of another Bhoja, who was son of Bharamalla and king of Aśāpura - it was written between 1400-1600 A. D.
+24) mentions views of Dhāreśvara - Dharesvara is to be identified with king Bhojadeva of Dhārā - works on pumerous branches of knowledge attributed to Bhoja of Dhārā such as on Poetics, Rājamṭgāöka (on astrono my), a com. on Yogasūtras - Suddhikaumndi of Govindananda mentions Rājamārtaṇḍa of Bhoja on sraddha - Mitākṣarā and Dhāreśvara disagree on several points, e. g. on the question whether ownership was known from sāstra alone, on the meaning of .duhitarah'in Yaj. - on other points the two agree - Bhūpāla paddhati or simply Bhūpāla or rāja refers to a work of Bhojadeva - Bhujabalabhima of Bhojarāja quoted in Tithitattva and Ahnika tattva of Raghunandana as distinct from the Rājamārtaṇḍa - two works of Bhoja on Sanskrit poetics - inscriptional references to Bhoja - pedigree given in the Ujjain plate - Bhoja reigned from 1005-1054 A.D. - Dharmapradipa of Bhoja is the work of another Bhoja, who was son of Bharamalla and king of Aśāpura - it was written between 1400-1600 A. D.

 Sec.
 66 Devasvāmin :